-The KYTC considers additional public involvement in those instances where the complexity of the LRSTP and STIP, or magnitude of public response indicates the need for additional efforts.
+The KYTC considers additional public involvement in those instances where the complexity of the LRSTP and STIP, or magnitude of public response indicates the need for additional effort.

-The KYTC website will house the Draft LRSTP and Draft STIP document in an electronically accessible format available to search and print during public review periods.
+The KYTC website will house the Draft LRSTP and Draft STIP document in an electronically accessible format available to search and print, as appropriate, during public review periods.
 The KYTC will establish an electronic process for those reviewing the Draft LRSTP and Draft STIP to submit their comments and questions to the KYTC.
-Visualization techniques will be used to the maximum extent practicable to describe the Draft LRSTP and Draft STIP documents in accordance with 23 CFR 450.210 (a)(1)(v).
-Figures within this PIP document are available as a story map to follow this effort as defined under the Table to Contents.
+According to 23 CFR 450.210 (a)(1)(v), visualization techniques will be used to the maximum extent practicable to describe the Draft LRSTP and Draft STIP documents.

 In reviewing a Draft LRSTP or Draft STIP, the KYTC shall involve various interagency groups that represent environmental, traffic, ridesharing, parking, transportation safety and enforcement, airports, port authorities, toll authorities, and appropriate private transportation provider concerns.
-The KYTC will also involve city officials, as appropriate, as well as local, state, and federal environmental resources and permit agencies.
+The KYTC will also involve city officials as appropriate, as well as local, state, and federal environmental resources and permit agencies.
 In each case, the expectation is for the reviewing entity to provide comments within the specified review period.
-As noted in Section 1 - Interested Parties and Section 3 - Consultation Process, the various state, federal, and local agencies are involved in the development process of the LRSTP and STIP at key decision points throughout the entire process, such as project identification and prioritization, where appropriate.
+As noted in Section 1 - Interested Parties and Section 3 - Consultation Process, the various state, federal, and local agencies are involved in the development process of the LRSTP and STIP at key decision points throughout the entire process.

-Review of the Draft LRSTP and Draft STIP may consist of public meetings held at convenient/accessible times and locations, and/or when needed virtually as discussed further in Appendix B. Public notices for meetings can include notifications to neighborhood associations, legal notices in local newspapers, and/or digital advertisements through online sites and social media, or any additional efforts to significantly enhance the public's understanding of the planning-level recommendations being presented by the Draft LRSTP or STIP document.
-The KYTC will establish the number, time, and location and/or virtual approach to any public meeting to fit current circumstances.
-Online tools and/or methods are among options available to KYTC to capture public input.
-If necessary, the option of extending the Draft LRSTP or Draft STIP comment period is available to allow more time for receipt of post-meeting comments.
-Whenever possible, the ADD and MPO public involvement processes will coordinate with the statewide process to enhance public consideration of the issues, plans, programs, and to reduce redundancies and costs.
+Review of the Draft LRSTP and Draft STIP may consist of public meetings held at convenient and accessible locations and times and/or when needed virtually as discussed further in Appendix B. Public notices for meetings may include notifications to neighborhood associations, legal notices in local newspapers, and/or electronic and social media, or any additional efforts to significantly enhance the public's understanding of the planning-level recommendations being presented by the LRSTP or STIP document.
+The KYTC will establish the number, time, and location or virtual approach to any public meeting to fit current circumstances.
+If found necessary, the option of extending the Draft LRSTP or Draft STIP comment period is available to allow more adequate time for recipient of postmeeting comments.
+Whenever possible, the ADD and MPO public involvement processes will coordinate with the statewide process to enhance public consideration of the issues, plans, and programs, and to reduce redundancies and costs.